rossbrunson/kubernetes-env/README.md

 ## Install the Calico Container Network Interface Plugins
 28. All your nodes are not ready, because we have yet to install a CNI plugin.
-29. Install calico so it supports Network Policy
+29. Install `Calico` so it supports Network Policy
     ```
     k apply -f https://docs.projectcalico.org/manifests/calico.yaml
     ```